Safe and Optimal Learning from Preferences via Weighted Temporal Logic with Applications in Robotics and Formula 1

-Finally, we want to answer the following question: given only the laps observed so far until lap $K$, how accurately can we predict the final standings?
-Figure~\ref{fig:f1_results} shows the evolution of the prediction accuracy over the race.
-More specifically, when DNF/DNS are excluded, as Figure~\ref{fig:dnf_excl} shows, the model reaches over $85\%$ accuracy after the first five laps.
-This observation may indicate that when unpredictable events are not considered, the performance patterns emerge early.
+Finally, we want to answer the following question: given only the laps observed thus far until lap $K$, how accurately can we predict the final standings?
+Figure~\ref{fig:f1_results} shows the evolution of the prediction accuracy of $\phi$ over the race.
+More specifically, when DNF/DNS are excluded, as Figure~\ref{fig:dnf_excl} shows, the model reaches over $85\%$ accuracy after fifteen laps.
 On the other hand, when DNF/DNS are included, the accuracy improves more slowly over laps, reflecting the unpredictable nature of the race events.

-It is worth emphasizing that the goal of this experiment is not to provide insights on Formula 1 but to serve as a proof-of-concept.
-The results highlight the abilities of temporal logic learning in analyzing and learning patterns in an interpretable and efficient manner for complex problems like learning-to-rank on real-world sequential data, such as racing.
+It is worth emphasizing that the goal of this experiment is not to provide insights into Formula 1 but to serve as a proof of concept.
+The results highlight the abilities of temporal logic learning in analyzing and learning patterns in an interpretable and efficient manner for complex problems like learning to rank on real-world sequential data, such as racing.